Twitter undelivered error messages

 - Explanation: This error is triggered when there is a temporary issue at Twitter.

-- Solution: Please try publishing this post again a little later, maybe in an hour from now, so that Twitter can recover from the outage which has caused your post to bounce.
+- Solution: Please try publishing this post again a little later, maybe in an hour, so that Twitter can recover from the outage that has caused your post to bounce.

 Unknown Twitter error.